 (a) If any designated beneficiary predeceases the member, the interest of such beneficiary shall terminate and any amount which would have become payable to such beneficiary, if living, shall be payable equally to the remaining designated beneficiary or beneficiaries, if any, who survive the member; and

-(b) If there is no designated surviving beneficiary or if no beneficiary has been designated at the death of the member, payment shall be made to the member's widow or widower, if surviving the member; if not surviving the member, in equal shares to the membeFs children who survive the member; if none survives the member, to the member's parents, equally or to the survivor; if neither survives the member, in equal shares to the member's brothers and sisters who survive the member; or, if none survives the member, to the member's executors or administrators.
+(b) If there is no designated surviving beneficiary or if no beneficiary has been designated at the death of the member, payment shall be made to the member's widow or widower, if surviving the member; if not surviving the member, in equal shares to the member's children who survive the member; if none survives the member, to the member's parents, equally or to the survivor; if neither survives the member, in equal shares to the member's brothers and sisters who survive the member; or, if none survives the member, to the member's executors or administrators.

 If any beneficiary is a minor or otherwise incapable of giving a valid release for any payment due, the company may, at its option and until claim has been made by a legally appointed guardian or committee of such beneficiary, make payment of the amount payable to such person or institution as has, in the opinion of the company, assumed the custody and principal support of such beneficiary.
 The company shall be discharged from all liability to the extent of such payments and shall not be responsible for the application of any amount so paid.